-U.S. weekly jobless claims blow past 6 million mark
+U.S. weekly jobless claims blow past six million as coronavirus lockdowns spread

 WASHINGTON (Reuters) - The number of Americans filing claims for unemployment benefits shot to a record high of more than 6 million last week as more jurisdictions enforced stay-at-home measures to curb the coronavirus pandemic, which economists say has pushed the economy into recession.

 Thursday’s weekly jobless claims report from the Labor Department, the most timely data on the economy’s health, reinforced economists’ views that the longest employment boom in U.S. history probably ended in March.
+With a majority of Americans now under some form of lockdown, claims are expected to rise further.

+Economists said worsening job losses underscored the need for additional fiscal and monetary stimulus.
+President Donald Trump last week signed a historic $2.3 trillion package, with provisions for companies and unemployed workers.
+The Federal Reserve has also undertaken extraordinary measures to help companies weather the highly contagious virus, which has brought the country to a halt.

+“These data underscore the magnitude of the stop-work order that has been imposed on the economy,” said Conrad DeQuadros, senior economic advisor at Brean Capital in New York.
+“The scale of the increase should also focus policymakers on getting the cash into the economy with possibly a fourth fiscal package and additional Fed lending programs.”

 Initial claims for state unemployment benefits surged 3.341 million to a seasonally adjusted 6.648 million for the week ended March 28, the government said.
-Data for the prior week was revised to show 24,000 more applications received than previously reported, lifting the number to 3.307 million.
+That was double the previous all-time high of 3.307 million set in the prior week.

 Economists polled by Reuters had forecast claims would jump to 3.50 million in the latest week, though estimates were as high as 5.25 million.
+The number of people on unemployment rolls shot up 1.245 million to 3.029 million in the week ended March 21, the highest since July 6, 2013.

+The Labor Department said states continued to identify layoffs related to COVID-19 across a broad array of industries, including accommodation and food services, health care and social assistance, manufacturing industries, retail, wholesale trade and construction industries.

 “Similar to last week’s unemployment claims numbers, today’s report reflects the sacrifices American workers are making for their families, neighbors, and country in order to slow the spread,” U.S. Labor Secretary Eugene Scalia said in a statement.

-The dollar .DXY was little changed against a basket of currencies.
-U.S Treasury prices were trading higher while U.S. stock index futures pared gains.

-Applications for unemployment benefits peaked at 665,000 during the 2007-2009 recession, when 8.7 million jobs were lost.
-Economists say the country should brace for jobless claims to continue escalating, partly citing generous provisions of a historic $2.3 trillion fiscal package signed by President Donald Trump last Friday and the federal government’s easing of requirements for workers to seek benefits.
+Economists say the country should brace for jobless claims to continue escalating, partly citing generous provisions of the fiscal package and the federal government’s easing of requirements for workers to seek benefits.

 As a result, self-employed and gig workers who previously were unable to claim unemployment benefits are now eligible.
-In addition, the unemployed will get up to $600 per week for up to four months, which is equivalent to $15 per hour for a 40-hour workweek.
-By comparison, the government-mandated minimum wage is about $7.25 per hour and the average jobless benefits payment was roughly $385 per person per month at the start of this year.
+In addition, the unemployed will get an additional $600 per week for up to four months.
+This is on top of existing jobless benefits, which averaged $385 per person per month in January, and is equivalent to $15 per hour for a 40-hour workweek.

-“Why work when one is better off not working financially and healthwise?” said Sung Won Sohn, a business economics professor at Loyola Marymount University in Los Angeles.
+By comparison, the government-mandated minimum wage is about $7.25 per hour.
 Last week’s claims data has no bearing on the closely watched employment report for March, which is scheduled for release on Friday.
-For the latter, the government surveyed businesses and households in the middle of the month, when just a handful of states were enforcing “stay-at-home” or “shelter-in-place” orders.
+The government surveyed businesses and households in the middle of the month for the employment report, when just a handful of states were enforcing “stay-at-home” or “shelter-in-place” orders.

 It is, however, a preview of the carnage that awaits.
 Retailers, including Macy’s (M.N), Kohl’s Corp (KSS.N) and Gap Inc (GPS.N), said on Monday they would furlough tens of thousands of employees, as they prepare to keep stores shut for longer.